 What You Can Do:

-If green blooms bother you then choose a variety like Spathiphyllum wallisii, known for its consistently white spathes.
+If you don’t want green flowers the pick a variety like Spathiphyllum wallisii as it’s known to have consistently white spathes.

 8. Stress from Relocation